shellbear/NetKiller/README.md

 ## License

+This script can be used by anyone.
+But you need to mention my name "ShellBear".
-If you want to modify this script please contact me or make changes for a next update !
+If you want to modify this script please contact me to a future update with your modifications !